Notenoughmail/notenoughmail.github.io/tfcgv/1.21.1/permissions.md

 - A per-player filter: Allows for feature overrides to be implemented on a per-player basis.
 Takes complete precedence over the global filter if present for a player
 - A global filter: A global filter for ancillary features.
 Checked last, defaults to disallow for all ancillary features

-By default, all permissions are set to deny access (even in single player worlds)
+By default, all permissions are set to deny access except in single player worlds where all visualizer types are allowed by default

+The permissions system may also be disabled (and re-enabled) using the `tfcgenviewer disable_permissions` and `/tfcgenviewer enable_permissions` commands

 ## Configuration